-The function iteration method can take a large number of steps to converge when the set of integers that satisfies $P$ is sparse.
+The function iteration method can take a large number of steps to converge when the set of integers that satisfy $P$ is sparse.
 In this case, it might be more optimal to use a bisection search method to find the fixed point of $g_n$.
-To this end, we first find an interval $[k_{\min},k_{\max}]$ that bound $f_P(n)$.
+To this end, we first find an interval $[k_{\min},k_{\max}]$ that bounds $f_P(n)$.
 Since we know that $f_{P}(n)\geq n$, we initially set $k_{\min}=n$.
-If a better lower bound for $f_P(n)$ is known, this can be assigned to the intial $k_{\min}$.
+If a better lower bound for $f_P(n)$ is known, this can be assigned to the initial $k_{\min}$.
 Initially we can also set $k_{\max} = n$ unless we know a better lower or upper bound or an approximation of $b$ for $f_P(n)$ in which case we set $k_{\max} = b$.

 We next double this initial value $k_{\max}$ repeatedly until $g_n(k_{\max})\leq k_{\max}$.
 Then a bisection search is applied until the smallest fixed point is obtained.
 The pseudo code for this algorithm is shown in Algorithm \ref{alg:bisectionCP}.
 The number of steps needed to converge is on the order of $\log_2(f_P(n))$ and is in general more efficient than the function iteration method in Section \ref{sec:iteration}, especially when the numbers satisfying $P$ are sparse.
-To illustrate this, we show in Figure \ref{fig:sixprimes} the number of steps needed for these two methods to obtain $f_P(n)$ when $P(m)=$``$m$ is a product of exactly $6$ distinct primes'' (OEIS \href{https://oeis.org/A067885}{A067885}).
+To illustrate this, we show in Figure \ref{fig:sixprimes} the number of steps needed for these two methods to obtain $f_P(n)$ when $P(m)$ denotes the logical statement ``$m$ is a product of exactly $6$ distinct primes'' (OEIS \href{https://oeis.org/A067885}{A067885}).
 We see that the number of steps for the bisection method is much less than for the function iteration method.

-\subsection{Hybrid method}
+\subsection{Hybrid Method}

-Since in several well known cases, the number of steps that the function iteration method terminates in is small, we can take advantage of this by setting the initial $k_{\min}$ and $k_{\max}$ to $g_n^{(r)}(n)$ for some small $r$, say $r=2$.
+Since in several well known cases the number of steps that the function iteration method terminates in is small, we can take advantage of this by setting the initial $k_{\min}$ and $k_{\max}$ to $g_n^{(r)}(n)$ for some small $r$, say $r=2$.
 Here $f^{(r)}$ denote the $r$-th iterate of the function $f$.
 The total number of steps is then $r$ plus the number of steps of the bisection method.
 This is illustrated in Algorithm \ref{alg:hybridCP}.